var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-25497766-1']); _gaq.push(['_trackPageview']);

 Short-run The Complete Fantastic Four and Rampage Weekly came next (again doomed by their own unique selling point – running the lead feature as a complete strip every issue meant that they devoured almost three years of material each in less than a year) but it was only the runaway success of 1978’s Star Wars Weekly (8/2/78) which saved the company from closure.
 Not that the parent company’s fortunes were very different, as 1980s US editor-in-chief Jim Shooter later commented: “We had been losing money for several years.
 If we hadn’t done Star Wars we would have gone out of business.
 Star Wars single-handedly saved Marvel.”

 Seeing a sliding UK balance sheet despite Lucasfilms input, the US parent company offered their British imprint up for sale to existing comics publishers, but only the monolithic IPC Magazines expressed any interest.
-At that their only desire was to acquire Star Wars Weekly, which at the time was outselling their own originated 2000 AD.
+And at that only in Star Wars Weekly, which was outselling their own originated thus high breakeven 2000 AD.

-And so gone was the creaky old “British Marvel” with its black and white stationery and based in Sevenoaks, Kent.
+And so gone was the creaky old “British Marvel” second class citizen name with its black and white stationery and based in Sevenoaks, Kent.
 In came London-based Marvel UK, flag an’ all!
 No confusing this outfit with the Americans!

 Launching the Marvel Revolution